 The Wheelhouse Street Fare - Springfield

 Michelle Myers doesn't believe in labels but we call her our healthy-lifestyle guru!
-She volunteers with local CSAs, ferments her own kombucha and might have a shopping addiction.
-A St. Louis native, Michelle can be found exploring Missouri with her husband, Shane, and furry friend, Stella.
+She volunteers with local CSAs, ferments her own kombucha and is mother to many house plants.
+A St. Louis native, Michelle can be found exploring Missouri with her husband, Shane, furry friend, Stella, and newborn, Brooklyn.